 On the side of wrong is the Australian government, which, for more than half a century (from 1905 to 1971) carried out this appalling program of legalized kidnapping. ”Rabbit-Proof Fence” is set in 1931, when the executor of that policy was A. O. Neville (Kenneth Branagh), a man so intransigently certain of its ultimate benefit to everyone involved that he makes Rudyard Kipling seem benign.
 Source: The New York Times

 Before watching the movie give the students this study sheet from the Australian department of Education.
-Each student reads page 4 and highlights the most important facts.
+Each student reads page 13 and 14 and highlights the most important facts.
 First discuss what you found in pairs then discuss the facts in class.

 - Review the Universal Declaration of Human Rights.
 What was wrong with what the Australians were doing with the half-caste children?